derrod/liquidsky_keylogger/README.md

 The unfiltered switch will also cause ping/pongs and mouse movement to be printed, it can be *very* spammy.

 ## Some more stuff
-In [/proto](proto/) you will find the .proto files extracted from the client.
+In [proto/](proto/) you will find the .proto files extracted from the client.
 The protobuf messages are sent over TCP with what seems to be a proprietary protocol.
 Some notes on how those packets are built (not necessarily correct) can be found in the [liquidsky_keylogger.py](liquidsky_keylogger.py) file.

+In order to extract the .proto files I used [Protod](https://github.com/sysdream/Protod).
+In order to get the complete files and not just part of it I had to adjust the delta in line 274 from `1024` to `4096`.